This photo tells our story.

-Government technical communities are existing cross-agency coalitions of government professionals who are working to advance knowledge in specific subject matter areas.
+Government communities of interest are existing cross-agency coalitions of government professionals who are working to advance knowledge in specific subject matter areas.
 These are groups of professionals whose members know each other and collaborate to achieve common goals.

-All DGI events and content center on supporting technical communities.
+All DGI events and content center on supporting communities of interest.
 DGI curates focused events where community members gather to share their knowledge, challenges, and successes.

 By communitIES, for communitIES

-DGI events are developed by technical community members or under the supervision of a community advisory group.
+DGI events are developed by community of interest members or under the supervision of a community advisory group.
 They reflect the current concerns and interests of the communities DGI supports.